Jay23-org/Jay23/_posts/2020-10-12-6-easiest-ways-to-make-money-on-twitch.markdown

 ## **Conclusion**

 Now that you are aware of the various ways through which you can make money on the platform.
-You are certainly going to feel more assure and empowered by it.
-You can also focus no to increase your revenue.
+You are certainly going to feel more assured and empowered by it.
+You can also focus on increasing your revenue.

 Another thing that we must mention is that we must be very sure of the content you are streaming.
 The content should be worth the quality, and also, It should be able to grab the audience's attention.
 Only then would you be able to make a good profit.